rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/provisioning-port-ips.rst

 **Next step:** Choose one of the following methods:

--  :ref:`Provision a port with additional IP and dual-stack IPs with neutron client <provision-port-ips-with-neutron>`
+-  :ref:`Provisioning a port with additional IP and dual-stack IPs with neutron client <provisioning-port-ips-with-neutron>`
--  :ref:`Provision a port with additional IP and dual-stack IPs with cURL <provision-port-ips-with-curl>`
+-  :ref:`Provisioning a port with additional IP and dual-stack IPs with cURL <provisioning-port-ips-with-curl>`

 .. toctree::
    :maxdepth: 2

-   provision-port-ips-neutron
+   provisioning-port-ips-neutron
-   provision-port-ips-curl
+   provisioning-port-ips-curl